Customize Consent Preferences

 An international bank is usually referring to a bank providing services worldwide, which is not located in the same jurisdiction as the company incorporated.
 We usually use the term international banks to mean offshore banks located outside Hong Kong.
 They are absolutely legal and can be highly advantageous for your business in the 21st century.

-By having an international bank account, it helps you to diversify political risk by putting your capital funds in well-capitalized and well-developed institutions where they are treated the best.
+An international bank account helps diversify political risk by placing your funds in stable, well-developed institutions with favorable treatment.
 If you have a company registered in Hong Kong, you can apply for an international account that is perfectly legal and acceptable.
 We highly recommend this over opening a business bank account in Hong Kong, as an international bank account offers varied global benefits.

 Here we will walk you through the processing and details of an international bank account.